Types

 ROWSTRUCT

-Please note that FeatureQL does not support the MAP type.
-You can instead use an ARRAY of ROWs, possibly defined with an INDEX.
+FeatureQL does not support the MAP type.
+Use an ARRAY of ROWs with an INDEX instead — see Array of Rows for details.

 Type inference